Learn how to work with two opposite power types when working on your project.

 - Remember, they focus on problems.

-- May be inflexible and demand that things be done a certain way. (their way) in order to protect the integrity of what they’ve understood your project to be.
+- They might be inflexible and demand that things be done a certain way. (their way) in order to protect the integrity of what they’ve understood your project to be.

 - Action Steps